lizru/chord-finder/README.md

 # chord-finder
-a simple Java project from a couple years back. solves basic music theory exercises in command line
+A simple Java program from a couple of years ago that solves basic music theory exercises via the command line.

+One of my first personal coding projects; written with a focus on foundational Java syntax.

 INITIAL VERSION: runs using a command line menu, with scale degrees 1-7 & notes `[a-g](#|b)?` marking notes/accidentals.

-Future edits: proper error handling, code readability & organization, proper ui
+FUTURE EDITS: proper error handling, code readability & organization, proper ui